marcelpetrick/DevNotes/BeenThereSeenThat/20230629_Kaggle_MUC/README.md

 * LLM can be LM teacher: data augmentation via LLMs

-* struggle to have good quality training data: now lLM can be used to improve the less quality trainng data; to have better augmented training data to use to train smaller LLMs; to our benefit
+* struggle to have good quality training data: now LLM can be used to improve the less quality training data; to have better augmented training data to use to train smaller LLMs; to our benefit